gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [DeleteResponse](#DeleteResponse)

-Status object.
-Tells whether the operation was successful.
+A successful response contains success message if config is deleted.
 See example below or refer `DeleteResponse`